SrMoffat/Book-A-Meal/README.md

 1. `POST /api/v1/auth/signup` -->	Creates a user account.
 2. `POST /api/v1/auth/login` -->	Logs in a user.
 3. `POST /api/v1/meals/`   -->    Add a meal option.
 Only admin (Caterer) has access.
 4. `GET api/v1/meals/`  -->	      Get all meal options.
 Only admin (Caterer) has access.
-5. `PUT api/v1/meals/<mealid>`	--> Update the information of a meal option.
+5. `PUT api/v1/meals/<mealid>`--> Update the information of a meal option.
 Only admin (Caterer) has access.
 6. `DELETE api/v1/meals/<mealid>`	--> Remove a meal option.Only admin (Caterer) has access.
 7. `POST api/v1/menu`  	-->       Set up the menu for the day.
 Only admin (Caterer) has access.
 8. `GET api/v1/menu`  -->	        Get the menu for the day.
 9. `POST api/v1/orders`	         Select the meal option from the menu.
 10. `PUT api/v1/orders/<orderid>`	Modify an order.
 11. `GET api/v1/orders`	Get all the orders.Only admin (Caterer) has access.

 **API Documentation**

-Find the document on --> https://app.swaggerhub.com/apis/4fr0c0d3/Book-A-Meal/2.0#/
+Find the draft .yaml on swagger documentation here --> https://app.swaggerhub.com/apis/4fr0c0d3/Book-A-Meal/2.0#/